How To Install Window Boxes

 How to Measure and Install Exterior Shutters

 For measuring your windows for exterior shutters and installing our exterior shutters you will want to go to these pages where we discuss in detail how we recommend doing it.

 Video of How to Install Our Window Boxes:

 Click the picture on the right to watch a video of our

 installation process.
-The left picture is for brick and the right
+The left picture is for installing window boxes on brick and the right